srcML/nameCollector/README.md

 | event           | Event name in C# |
 | annotation      | Name of an annotation in Java |

+## C# notes:
+In C#, the using statement can allow aliasing both types and namespaces.
+Static analysis cannot easily differentiate between the two, so nameCollector will collect all using aliases as a `typedef`.

 ## Python notes:
 In Python, globals, locals, and fields are collected at their first appearance.
 If a name is assigned more than once within a scope, only the first use of the name is collected.